Liberal Arts

 Faculty

-Heather Jefferies MA
+Heather Jefferies, MA

 This course will examine the interactions between the legal field and psychological science.
 Topics will include: the role and function of how psychological research has contributed to the legal process, profiling, prediction of violence, police interrogation, false confessions, eyewitness testimony, insanity, and other topics.
 Students will use forensic psychology to analyze human behavior.